New York State Fair: History

 The fairgrounds were used as a military base during World War II between 1942 and 1947; during this period, no fair was held.
 A truncated fair returned in 1948, followed the next year by a six-day, full-scale exposition, with large crowds.
 By the end of the 1950s, the fair had expanded to nine days and achieved an attendance of over 500,000.
 The James E. Strates Midway was added during this time, with nationally known entertainers to attract families and teenagers.
 In 1967, the 1925 Mighty Wurlitzer Theatre Pipe Organ was permanently installed in the Empire Theatre of the Art & Home Center where it has entertained audiences for over 50 years of music history at the fairgrounds.

 Between 1962 and 1966, the fair was officially known as New York State Exposition before being named the New York State Fair in 1967.

 The fair expanded to 10 days in 1978, and the buildings at the fairgrounds began to be rented during the off-season.
 The fair expanded to 12 days in 1990.
 During the 1980s and 1990s, fair officials responded to criticism of slim minority presence by adding gospel festivals and a Pan-African village display.
 Sign language interpreters were also added, and the grounds were made accessible to people with disabilities.

 On September 7, 1998, the fair closed one day early for the first time, due to the Syracuse Labor Day derecho.
 Two of the storm's three deaths occurred on the fairgrounds.

 In 2006, the Industrial Exhibit Authority, a New York state public-benefit corporation that owned 5 of the buildings at the New York State Fair and employed its workers, was disbanded by the New York State Senate and its workers and buildings were transferred to the New York State Department of Agriculture and Markets.

 In 2008, fair administration began to focus more on agriculture, with exhibits showcasing products made in New York State, such as the Pride of New York Marketplace and a permanent maple exhibit.
-The fair changed its Chevy Court format to include two different performers each day in 2009.
+The fair changed its Chevy Court format to include two performers each day in 2009.
 The Syracuse Crunch hosted the first outdoor game in American Hockey League history on February 20, 2010 at the Fairgrounds and set a league attendance record with 21,508 fans.
 A record of 206,000 fairgoers attend Chevy Court concerts during the 12 day run in 2010.